ivanintech/ivanintech/README.md

 - **Modern Development Practices:** Emphasizing clean code, modular architecture, containerization, and CI/CD.
 - **Advanced AI Integration:** Implementing AI-driven features, including automated news categorization using Google's Gemini API and exploring further AI applications.
 - **Exceptional User & Developer Experience:** Creating an intuitive, performant, and accessible interface for users (now fully in English), and a streamlined, efficient environment for developers.
-- **Internationalization:** Structuring the application to support multiple languages, with English as the current primary language.
+- **Internationalization:** The entire application, from the user interface to backend logs and code comments, has been fully translated to English, with a robust structure in place to support additional languages in the future.

 ## Technology Stack